internetstandards/Internet.nl/documentation/Docker-development-environment.md

 ## DB Migrations

 This project uses [Django Migrations](https://docs.djangoproject.com/en/4.2/topics/migrations/).
 When bring up the Docker environment, migrations are automatically applied when needed to bring the database in the desired state.

+## Cron jobs

+There are various cron jobs configured during normal deployments that perform tasks not cricital to the functionality of the application.
+These can however hinder development as they add additional activity to the application or cause changes like restarting workers.
+Because of this they are disabled in `develop` environment.
+You can temporary enable them by adding the line `COMPOSE_PROFILES=default,cron` to `docker/local.env`.